sepiariver/Docs/en/getting-started/friendly-urls/nginx.md

 An alternative server configuration was suggested [in this forum topic](http://forums.modx.com/thread/70163/furls-not-working-after-upgrade-2-1-3-pl?page=2#dis-post-394442).

+Here is another similar [alternative](https://sepiariver.com/modx/nginx-config-for-modx-cms/) that is known to work.

 Thanks for posting this, complete with FURL support :)

 Question: With **root /home/sites/example.com;** defined at the server level, is it necessary to include again in the first location block?